PinExt The Inclusions & Exceptions: The Incandescent Phase Out, Part 3

 Appliance lamps, black light lamps, bug lamps, colored lamps, infrared lamps, left-hand thread lamps, marine lamps, marine signal service lamps, mine service lamps, plant light lamps, reflector lamps, rough service lamps, shatter-resistant lamps, sign service lamps, silver bowl lamps, showcase lamps, 3-way incandescent lamps, traffic signal lamps, vibration service lamps, G-shaped lamps with a diameter ≥5 inches, and T-shaped lamps >10 inches in length that use <40 watts are all excluded.
 Also, AB, BA, CA, F, G16-1/2, G-25, G30, S, and M-14 lamps that are ≤40 watts are excluded.
 Finally, candelabra base incandescent, and other light bulbs not having a medium Edison screw base are excluded.

-2 Responses to “The Inclusions & Exceptions: The Incandescent Phase Out, Part 3”
+2 thoughts to “The Inclusions & Exceptions: The Incandescent Phase Out, Part 3”

 this is very useful information well explained, thanks!